How to Automate Your Life by Creating Systems in Your Home for Mega Stress Relief

 This step is tricky because you have to use the WHY aspect to determine habits and patterns used by yourself and family members to find a solution.
 Here’s an example: My husband constantly loses his keys.
 Seriously, I can’t figure this one out, because he never leaves them in the same place twice.
 It could be the pocket of whatever pants he’s wearing, the dresser, his desk upstairs, or even the grocery bag that he was bringing in at the time.
 So I thought that by buying a key-hook and mounting it by the garage door that he would just hang his keys when he walked in the door (because that’s what makes sense since it’s eye level and literally in his face when he walks in the door–I dunno, maybe women are crazy to have this much common sense…)

 Why it was causing chaos wasn’t just because he couldn’t find his keys, but because when he couldn’t find them, inevitably he was walking out the door to get to a meeting for work–and since his job pays the bills around here, I was constantly trying frantically to find the keys with him–which also disrupted any kind of efficiency flow I had going every single time.
 He was then rattled as he finally walked out the door.
 And I had lost literally like half an hour of productivity.
 All over finding the stupid car keys.
-And this was going on multiple times a week.
+And this would happen multiple times a week.

 My solution (for the time being) was to buy those tile gadgets and attack one to his key-rings.
 Then we programmed them with his phone, downloaded the app, yada yada–so that when he loses his keys, he can pull up the app really quick and listen for the beeping until he finds them.
 No frantic key searches, no asking Mama to help and bursting my productivity bubble.